AgonConsole8/agon-vdp/video/src/docs/otf_strategy.md

 similar with bitmaps and sprites, but as a Fab-GL derivative, not with simpler primitives such as lines and triangles.
 However, enhancements are in the works that allow VDP-GL to create buffered commands, so that it can replay them without a large data transfer.

+Bitmap primitives can have their pixel data stored in PSRAM (external SPI RAM), to save memory space in the internal DRAM; however, using PSRAM is slower, and can cause flicker at higher resolutions.

 When primitives are no longer needed by the BASIC application, they may be deleted.
 Deleting a group primitive will delete its children, too, reducing the number of serial commands required to delete